MCL Tear Rehab in South St. Louis, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
-At Axes Physical Therapy in South St. Louis, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
-Post-surgery, our South St. Louis, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
+At Axes Physical Therapy in South St. Louis, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
+Post-surgery, our South St. Louis, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
 This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.

 South St. Louis, MO Physical Therapy for MCL Tears

-Physical therapy in South St. Louis, MO is crucial in MCL tear recovery, aiming to regain knee function, strength, and flexibility.
+Physical therapy in South St. Louis, MO is essential for recovering from an MCL tear, focusing on restoring knee function, strength, and mobility.
 At Axes Physical Therapy in South St. Louis, MO, our approach includes:

 - Range of Motion Exercises: Slowly enhancing flexibility and minimizing stiffness.